openspending/fiscal-data-package/spec/index.md

 * `title`: Name or title of the geographical region targeted by the budget item
 * `codeList`: the geo codelist from which the geocode is drawn

-Note when applying these as attributes directly on an object we suggest prefixing each value with `geo` so you would have `geoCode` rather than `code` etc.

 ----

 ## Suggested Dimensions for Different Types of Spending Data